ojarsbuddy/bbo/bbo directing messages.md

 ## tournament beginning

+Labor Day Monday September 7th one-day event all masterpoint awards will be double club rating.

 Please be online and active on BBO a few minutes prior to game time.
 Pairs will not get seated when one of the pair does not have sufficient BB\$ in their account.

 4 partners offline or inactive on BBO.
 Where is your partner now?